chronomustard/YOLOv7-DeepSORT-Thermal/README.md

 2. Follow the detailed documentation for setting up the environment, installing dependencies, and configuring YOLOv7 and DeepSORT.
 3. Access pretrained weights and run reidentification algorithms as per the provided guidelines.

+## Issues

+Open and create issues if you've encountered any.
+I'll try my best to resolve your issue asap.

 ## References

 - [Conda Documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)